 By developing a vehicle to finance and direct resources, the ERM will facilitate conversation and action towards housing justice and related economic drivers.
 Accomplishing these political objectives begins with providing a space for education and insight on key hindrances pervasive within urban core communities.

-Housing is a key component of our focus to helping people and communities of color move from economic instability to economic vitality and mobility.
+Housing is a key component of our focus on helping people and communities of color move from economic instability to economic vitality and mobility.
 There is a long history of government policies that facilitated disproportionate wealth accumulation in America.
 Based on data from the Federal Reserve’s Survey of Consumer Finance, the typical black family has only 10 cents for every dollar held by the typical white family.

 The ERM has a vision that by 2030, urban core neighborhoods will have access to reputable public education systems, healthy food options, and quality transportation.
-Our proactive organization will work to close the gap for neighborhoods whose main attribute is location but currently lacks the ancillary amenities that create neighborhood vitality.
+Our proactive organization will work to close the gap for neighborhoods whose main attribute is the location but currently lacks the ancillary amenities that create neighborhood vitality.

 This is What Housing Justice Looks Like According to ERM: